apache/trafficcontrol/docs/source/api/deliveryserviceserver.rst

 Response Structure
 ------------------
-:deliveryService: The integral, unique identifier of the Delivery Service to which the servers identified by the elements of the ``servers`` array have been assigned
+:deliveryService: The integral, unique identifier of the :term:`Delivery Service` to which the servers identified by the elements of the ``servers`` array have been assigned
 :replace:         If ``true``, any existing assignments for a server identified in the ``servers`` array have been overwritten by this request
-:servers:         An array of integral, unique identifiers for servers which have been assigned to the Delivery Service identified by ``deliveryService``
+:servers:         An array of integral, unique identifiers for servers which have been assigned to the :term:`Delivery Service` identified by ``deliveryService``

 .. code-block:: http
 	:caption: Response Example